dev-bootcamp-2019/final-project-akp18/README.md

 15. Buy a Product by selecting the SKU of the product that you want to buy.
 16. Switch account (using MetaMask) again and login as Store Owner.
 ![image](https://user-images.githubusercontent.com/43038291/51078667-a61b2d00-167e-11e9-851c-c1800fd39238.png)
 17. Withdraw collected amount.
 Refresh the page to see the updated balance in the page header.
 18. Switch account (using MetaMask) again.
 Login as Owner.
-19. Stop Market Place in case of emergency
+19. Stop Market Place in case of emergency.
+You will no longer be able to any operations (read only) in the market place.
 ![image](https://user-images.githubusercontent.com/43038291/51078675-cba83680-167e-11e9-9716-1ba0c03a7fbe.png)